-For people with insulin-dependent Type 2 diabetes, the benefits of using CGM exceed the ones stated in the chart above.
+For people with insulin-dependent type 2 diabetes, the benefits of using CGM exceed the ones stated in the chart above.
 Wearing a CGM shows how factors other than your diet may have an impact on your blood sugar.
 You’ll be able to see the effects of factors like exercise, stress, or sleep.

 For diet-related fluctuations, you’ll be able to adjust more seamlessly if you can see trends in your blood sugar.
 Why trends?
 Let’s say you’re eating wheat toast one day and white toast another day.
 If you’re wearing a CGM, you may see the wheat toast steadily raises your blood sugar while the white toast raises it faster.
-Knowing more about what affects your glucose levels improves engagement in diabetes self-care and efficacy.
+Knowing more about what affects your blood glucose levels improves engagement in diabetes self-care and efficacy.

 Knowledge Boosts Self-Empowerment

 Have you ever been frustrated because your doctor’s visits have seemed unproductive and adjustments to your routine have been ineffective?
 If a big part of the problem is a lack of data and direction, a CGM can provide months’ worth of data.
-You can bring your data with you to appointments and work with your doctor to make changes to your diet, insulin dosages, and more.
-There’s a feeling of empowerment people with Type 2 diabetes get from knowing their own data as well as or better than their physician.
+You can bring your data with you to appointments and work with your doctor to make changes to your diet, insulin dosages and more.
+There’s a feeling of empowerment people with type 2 diabetes get from knowing their own data as well as or better than their physician.
 Having the power to speak up about your own disease is an essential aspect of diabetes self-management.
 Remember: you’re the number one person on your healthcare team.
 Knowing your diabetes inside and out with the help of CGM data gives you the confidence to act like it.